Shayan-To/SudoWin/sudo/Readme.txt

 NOTES
 -----
+- The version number of the package is based on the version number of the Release version of Sudo.WindowsService.exe.

 - Sudo for Windows currently only supports local users and groups.
 Active Directory users and groups will be supported in a near-future release.

 - The path to the Windows service log file must exist.